Bielik20/nx-mean-starter/README.md

 yarn add @types/compression @types/body-parser @types/connect-mongo @types/mongoose @types/errorhandler @types/express-session @types/lodash @types/lusca @types/passport @types/passport-http-bearer @types/request @types/request-promise-native @types/winston -D
 ```

 > As far as @types/mongoose is concerned, it may not be needed (comes with mongoose).
-Sometimes mongoose comes with outdated version so that new types must be installed manually.
-Should it happen conflicts may occur, [fix](https://github.com/szokodiakos/typegoose/issues/123).
+> Because @types/connect-mongo comes with outdated types it needs to be installed and resolved manually.
+> Should it happen conflicts may occur, [fix](https://github.com/szokodiakos/typegoose/issues/123).

 It will create `express` application with `jest` as a test runner.